jmzue109909RobertReed/terst/README.md

 Updated dependencies to latest versions - build 896 Added new feature for better user experience - build 364 Updated configuration settings
+Added new feature for better user experience - 938